 In the case of Gazsó v.
-Hungary the Court noted the Government's Action Plan and welcomed its commitment to deal with the issue and encouraged to continue these efforts.
+Hungary the European Court of Human Rights noted the Government's Action Plan and welcomed its commitment to deal with the issue and encouraged to continue these efforts.
 The Court ruled that Hungary must introduce without delay and at the latest until 16 October 2016, a remedy or a combination of remedies in the national legal system in order to bring it into line with the requirements of the Convention.

 A new Code of Civil Procedure adopted in 2016 provides for the acceleration of civil proceedings by introducing a double-phase procedure.
-In the new Code of Criminal Procedure, the enhanced rights of the defence during the investigation will contribute to the expediency and effectiveness of the proceedings.
-After the 'pre-arrest investigation' defence will have access to the case file.
+In the new Criminal Procedure Code (Act XC of 2017 which took effect on 1 July 2018), the enhanced rights of the defence during the investigation will contribute to the expediency and effectiveness of the proceedings.
+This includes that the defence counsel and the defendant can have access to the case files right after the defendant have been questioned as a suspect during the investigation (according to the former rules, this could have only taken place after the investigation was concluded).
 At the trial phase, a preparatory hearing will fix the scope of the case and in order to prevent prolonging tactics, new motion for evidence can be submitted thereafter only in exceptional circumstances.
 At the appeal stage, the reformatory power of the appeals court is strengthened.